 My husband works really hard to provide for us.
 I, in turn, make sure our money is going towards important things, whether it be towards groceries, food for the pets, living necessities, things that can be considered an investment in the long run, and that whatever comes into our home is used or will be used over time.

-I also truly believe that God makes sure we always have enough money because when that credit card statement comes in, we always have enough and some left over each month.
-We both do our part, and because we tithe and are honouring the Lord – Matt through his business and me through my homemaking – we are truly blessed and never lacking.
+I also truly believe that God makes sure we always have enough money (and even more than enough) because when that credit card statement comes in, we always have enough and some left-over each month.
+We both do our part, and because we tithe and are honouring the Lord – Matt through his business and me through my homemaking, and keeping him at the center of our marriage – we are truly blessed and never lacking in anything we need.

 But apart from the Lord watching over us and providing for us, there are many other little factors that come into play that make it possible for me to remain home full-time.
-Maybe you can adopt some of these habits into your own life.
+Maybe you can adopt some of these habits into your own life, too.

 Living on One Income Successfully: Financial Goals + Frugal Living